Steve-Fenton/stevefenton.co.uk/src/pages/blog/2017/10/quaductionism-clarity-via-reductionism.md

 - Bottom-Left: Urgent (but not important)
 - Bottom-Right: (neither urgent nor important)

 We can immediately ignore the bottom-right quadrant, which represents things that are neither urgent nor important.
 We should then focus on the top-left quadrant, which is both urgent *and* important.
-If we value longevity, we can subequently tackle the non-urgent important stuff.
+If we value longevity, we can subsequently tackle the non-urgent important stuff.
 (There is an alternative pattern whereby you "tactical yourself to death" by heading from the top-left to the bottom-left.
 The result is that the stuff on the top right keeps moving into the top left).

 ## First steps